AnserBeg/soft-sme1/soft-sme-frontend/DESKTOP_DEPLOYMENT.md

-# Soft SME Desktop App Deployment Guide
+# NeuraTask Desktop App Deployment Guide

 ## Overview
-This guide explains how to deploy the Soft SME application as a desktop app that can be installed on multiple devices and connect to a centralized backend server.
+This guide explains how to deploy the NeuraTask application as a desktop app that can be installed on multiple devices and connect to a centralized backend server.

 ## Architecture
 - **Desktop App**: Electron-based application that runs on Windows, Mac, and Linux